Paul A. Quaranto, JR., MBA, LLIF

 Director since 2000

-Mr. Porter serves as a member of board of trustees at Newark Public Radio, Inc., New School University, and the College of the Holy Cross.
-He serves on the board of directors for the National Jazz Museum in Harlem, and previously the YMCA of Greater New York.
-He serves as the Board of Governors member at the New School for Jazz & Contemporary Music.
-He was also a director of Young Men's Christian Association of Greater New York.
-He was the U.S. Executive Committee chairman of the British American Project, as well as a member of the advisory board, and also served as a member of the board of the directors of Old Town School of Folk Music in Chicago.
+Mr. Porter serves on the board of trustees of New School University, and formerly served on the board of trustees of the College of the Holy Cross, where he is now an associate trustee, member of the executive committee of the board of advisors, and member of the mission and identity committee.
+He serves on the board of directors of the National Jazz Museum in Harlem, where he has been board chairman since 2016, and previously served on the board of the YMCA of Greater New York where he is an emeritus board member.
+He serves also as a Board of Governors member at the New School for Jazz & Contemporary Music.
+He was the U.S. Executive Committee chairman of the British American Project, and is a member of its advisory board.
+He also served as a member of the board of the directors of Old Town School of Folk Music in Chicago, and the board of trustees of Newark Public Radio, Inc., where for five years he was its board chairman.

-He holds a bachelor’s degree from the College of the Holy Cross and received a doctor of law degree from New York University School of Law.
+He holds a bachelor’s degree from the College of the Holy Cross and received a juris doctor degree from New York University School of Law.

 RICHARD P. QUINCY